brian-liu-24/scikit-learn2/doc/modules/sgd.rst

 :class:`SGDRegressor` will have an equivalent estimator in the scikit-learn API, potentially using a different optimization technique.
-For example, using `SGDClassifier(loss='log')` results in logistic regression, i.e. a model equivalent to :class:`~sklearn.linear_model.LogisticRegression` which is fitted via SGD instead of being fitted by one of the other solvers in :class:`~sklearn.linear_model.LogisticRegression`.
-Similarly, `SGDRegressor(loss='squared_loss', penalty='l2')` and :class:`~sklearn.linear_model.Ridge` solve the same optimization problem, via different means.
+For example, using `SGDClassifier(loss='log')` results in logistic regression, i.e. a model equivalent to :class:`~sklearn1.linear_model.LogisticRegression` which is fitted via SGD instead of being fitted by one of the other solvers in :class:`~sklearn1.linear_model.LogisticRegression`.
+Similarly, `SGDRegressor(loss='squared_loss', penalty='l2')` and :class:`~sklearn1.linear_model.Ridge` solve the same optimization problem, via different means.

 The advantages of Stochastic Gradient Descent are: